ajsquared/env-var-import/README.md

 ## Introduction

-On OS X, an Emacs instance started from the graphical user interface will have a different environment than a shell in a terminal window, because OS X does not run a shell during the login.
+On OS X, a GUI Emacs instance will have a different environment from one started in the shell.
 This library works around that by copying environment variables from the shell.

 ## Installation